 How to Add Collagen into Your Diet

-I highly recommend supplementing your diet with collagen.
+To gain the full benefits of this important protein, I highly recommend supplementing your diet with collagen.
 Where can you find good sources?
-Of course, there are collagen-rich foods (spinach, kale, tomatoes, beets, fish and many others), and bone broth has become wildly popular in recent years as an excellent source of collagen.
+Of course, there are collagen-rich foods (spinach, kale, tomatoes, beets, fish, and many others), and bone broth has become wildly popular in recent years as an excellent source of collagen.
 However, many people find it inconvenient to incorporate bone broth into their diets or go through the process of making it at home.

 I take a collagen supplement every day in a convenient powder form.
 Hydrolyzed collagen, like that found in The Myers Way® Collagen Protein is a unique combination of amino acids in concentrated levels that promotes rapid reproduction of blood cells for healing and conditioning over other proteins, especially for bone and joint health care.